BestTimesToVisit.com Logo

 transport

-Milan's public transport is excellent, use the ATM app to buy tickets and check routes.
-It's much cheaper than taxis, and you can easily navigate the metro and trams to reach most attractions.
-Consider a day pass if you plan on using it extensively.
+Milan's public transport is excellent, use the ATM Milano app to buy tickets and check routes.
+Validate your ticket *before* boarding – inspectors are frequent and fines are hefty.
+Consider a day pass if you plan on using trams and metro extensively.

 money

-Many smaller shops and markets might not accept cards, so carry some cash, especially for smaller purchases.
-ATMs are widely available, but you'll get a better exchange rate if you withdraw larger amounts less frequently.
+Many smaller shops and cafes might not accept cards, so carry some cash, especially for smaller purchases.
+ATMs are widely available, but check for any fees your bank might charge for international withdrawals.

 safety

 Be aware of pickpockets, especially in crowded areas like the Duomo or on public transport.
 Keep your valuables close and use a cross-body bag.
-If you feel unsafe, don't hesitate to ask for help from shopkeepers or police.
+Report any incidents to the police immediately.

 packing

 Pack comfortable walking shoes – you'll be doing a lot of walking!
-Milan's cobblestone streets can be tough on your feet.
-Also, layers are essential as the weather can be unpredictable.
+Milan is a very walkable city, but cobblestones are common.
+Also, pack layers as the weather can be unpredictable, especially in the shoulder seasons.

 Weather Details